KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 - Finish meta tags
 - Add icon/image to website.
 - Add link to 'readme' and website (website icon links to readme; readme links to website).
+- When editing a cell, highlight the cell being edited.

 _